 Denmark actively seeks to enhance multilateral cooperation, facilitate transnational dialogue and encourage collective solutions to alleviate legitimate security concerns.
 In this regard, strengthening the international legal order and respect for human rights with transparent legal procedures governing the use of military force is a key priority.
 In continuation thereof, compliance with and respect for international conventions and human rights obligations is a cornerstone of Danish foreign and security policy.
 Denmark's efforts to enhance multilateral cooperation and the international legal order primarily take place through international institutions and fora, inter alia UN, NATO, EU, and OSCE.
-To facilitate participation in international operations contributing to international peace, security and stability, and in the absence of an evident conventional military threat to Danish territory, the armed forces are currently undergoing an extensive transformation to a modern internationally deployable defence force.
-The 2018-2023 Danish Defence Agreement thus strengthens Danish contributions to collective defence, international operations and stabilization efforts.
-The agreement emphasizes the need for a strong international legal order and effective multilateral cooperation.
+To facilitate participation in international operations contributing to international peace, security and stability, the armed forces have transformed into a modern deployable defence force.
+The 2018-2023 Danish Defence Agreement thus strengthens Danish contributions to NATO's collective defence, international operations and stabilisation efforts.
+The agreement emphasises the need for a strong international legal order and effective multilateral cooperation.